JiriBilek/ESP_ATMod/README.md

 This firmware comes as an [Arduino esp8266](https://github.com/esp8266/Arduino) sketch.

+This file refers to version 0.2.2 of the firmware.

 ## Purpose

 The AT firmware provided by Espressif comes with basic TLS ciphersuites only.
 Especially, the lack of GCM-based ciphersuites makes the SSL part of the Espressif's firmware unusable on more and more web sites.
 This firmware addresses this issue.